Planar Transformers benefit DC/DC Converter Designs

 Figure 3 shows the external and internal construction of the RS12-Z regulated DC/DC series.
 This product uses a multilayer PCB with through-hole, buried, and blind vias to create an industry-leading 12W part in a very compact SIP package with a power density improvement of 150% compared to competing SIP8 products.

+These regulated designs incorporated an integrated circuit on both the primary and secondary sides of the transformer.
+The primary-side IC is a wide-input, push-pull transformer driver.
+The output (secondary) side has a synchronous buck stage for accurate load regulation.
 Even 1W and 2W DC/DC designs are in the pipeline, beginning with two product families.
 The RKK series DC/DC-Converter serves the industrial market with a very high isolation of 4kVDC/1s.
 The standard feature is the extended operating temperature range, which covers -40°C to +105°C without derating.
 The converters are IEC/EN/UL62368-1 certified and are suitable for IGBT driver applications.

+The RYK series DC/DC converter is a cost effective, general-purpose, isolated converter with a built-in linear regulator that provides a regulated, load-independent output.
 Changing to a planar transformer improves the quality of these designs by allowing for a more automated manufacturing process with reduced hand assembly.
 It is also easier to develop customized designs because it is not necessary to change transformer windings to accommodate different voltages.

 The planar transformer is a technology whose time has come, and RECOM is making the most of it by adding planar transformers across its DC/DC converter product line.